wot-oss/proposal/README.md

 Issue descriptions must be clear and relevant to the core idea expressed in the title.

-Proposal issues must be accompanied by the '*proposal*' tag, making them easier to track on issue pages
+Proposal issues must be accompanied by the '*proposal*' tag, making them easier to track on issue pages.

 ## Design Documents